Limpieza de sangre: Origins: The "Sentencia-Estatuto" of the City of Toledo (1449)

 This stratification meant that the Old Christian commoners might assert a right to honor even if they were not in the nobility.
 The religious and military orders, guilds and other organizations incorporated in their by-laws clauses demanding proof of cleanliness of blood.
-Upwardly mobile New Christian families had to either contend with discrimination, or bribe officials and falsify documents attesting generations of Christian ancestry.
+Upwardly mobile New Christian families had to either contend with discrimination, or bribe officials and falsify documents attesting to generations of Christian ancestry.

-The claim to universal hidalguía (lowest nobility) of the Basques was justified by intellectuals such as Manuel Larramendi (1690–1766).
-Because the Umayyad conquest of Hispania had not reached the Basque territories, it was believed that Basques had maintained their original purity, while the rest of Spain was suspect of miscegenation.
-The universal hidalguía of Basques helped many of them to positions of power in the administration.
-This idea was reinforced by the fact that, as a result of the Reconquista, numerous Spanish noble lineages were already of Basque origin.